Retail sales rise 0.6% in August largely due to a spike in gas prices

 Retail sales rose 0.6% in August, compared with a revised 0.5% increase in July, according to a report issued by the Commerce Department on Thursday.

+A closely watched category of retail sales that excludes auto dealers, gas stations and building materials and feeds into the gross domestic product increased just 0.1% last month compared to the prior month, after a revised 0.7% increase in July.

-The big rise in gas prices accounted for more than half of the inflation increase recorded in August, the U.S. reported Wednesday.
+The big rise in gas prices accounted for more than half of the inflation increase recorded in August, the U.S. Labor Department reported Wednesday.
+The surge in gas prices is coursing through the economy and could slow down shoppers' momentum heading into the critical holiday shopping season.

+In fact, U.S. wholesale prices — which measures inflation before it hits consumers — accelerated in August, largely because of higher gas prices, according to a report issued by the Labor Department.
+That's a sign that inflation remains stubbornly persistent despite a series of sharp interest rate hikes by the Federal Reserve.

+The national average price for a gallon of unleaded gasoline last week reached $3.86 as of Thursday, 5 cents more than the week prior, AAA said.

-Excluding gas, retail sales were just up 0.2% for August, according to the report.
+Excluding gas sales, retail sales were just up 0.2% for August, according to the Commerce Department report.

 Sales at gas stations rose a robust 5.2%, while furniture and home furnishings stores saw a 1% drop in sales.
 Clothing and accessories stores had a 0.9% gain, likely helped by back-to-school spending.
 Restaurants saw a 0.3% increase.
 Grocery stores had a 0.4% sales increase.
 Online sales were unchanged in August, perhaps hurt by robust spending during the Amazon Prime day sales event in July.

+The figures are not adjusted for inflation unlike many other government reports.

-The uptick in retail sales reflects the economy’s resiliency despite a still tough economic environment.
+August's uptick in retail sales, which marks the fifth straight monthly gain, reflects the economy’s resiliency despite a still tough economic environment.
 Yet spending has been volatile this year after surging nearly 3% in January.
 Sales tumbled in February and March before recovering in the spring and summer.

 Inflation jumped last month largely because of the spike in gas prices but other costs rose more slowly, suggesting price pressures are easing at a gradual pace.